edgexfoundry/edgex-docs/design/legacy-design/device-service/discovery.md

 A candidate new device passes a ProvisionWatcher if all of the `Identifiers` match, and none of the `BlockingIdentifiers`.

-The values specified in `Identifiers` may be regular expressions.
+The values specified in `Identifiers` are regular expressions.

 **Note:** *the above is a whitelist+blacklist scheme.
 If a discovered Device is manually removed from EdgeX, it will be necessary to adjust the ProvisionWatcher via which it was added, either by making the `Identifiers` more specific or by adding `BlockingIdentifiers`, otherwise the Device will be re-added the next time Discovery is initiated.*